ben grosser self portrait

 Self Portrait (2009), from the Flexible Pixels project download

-His artworks have been featured in The New York Times, The New Yorker, Wired, The Atlantic, The Washington Post, PBS, Fast Company, Hyperallergic, BBC, Le Monde, Der Spiegel, El País, and Folha.
-The Guardian (UK) proclaimed his film ORDER OF MAGNITUDE to be a definitive artwork of the 21st century, “a mesmerising monologue, the story of our times.”
-RTÉ (Ireland) dubbed Grosser an “antipreneur.” and Slate commended his work as “creative civil disobedience in the digital age.”
+Grosser’s artworks have been featured in The New York Times, The New Yorker, Wired, The Atlantic, Le Monde, and Der Spiegel.
+The Guardian called his film ORDER OF MAGNITUDE a definitive artwork of the 21st century, “a mesmerising monologue, the story of our times.”
+RTÉ (Ireland) dubbed Grosser an “antipreneur,” and Slate (US) described his work as “creative civil disobedience in the digital age.”

-Grosser’s scholarly writing appears in journals such as Computational Culture, Media-N, Electronic Book Review, and Big Data and Society.
-His projects are frequently discussed in books investigating the cultural effects of technology, including The Age of Surveillance Capitalism, The Metainterface, and Investigative Aesthetics, as well as volumes centered on computational art practices such as Electronic Literature, The New Aesthetic and Art, and Digital Art.
+His scholarly writing appears in journals such as Computational Culture, Electronic Book Review, and Big Data and Society.
+Grosser’s projects are regularly cited in books investigating the cultural effects of technology, including The Age of Surveillance Capitalism, The Metainterface, and Investigative Aesthetics, as well as volumes centered on media art practice such as Electronic Literature and Digital Art.

-His recognitions include First Prize in VIDA 16, a Net Art Grant from Rhizome, the Expanded Media Award for Network Culture from the Stuttgarter Filmwinter, the Artist Gallery Prize from Arte Laguna, a Jury Selection at the Japan Media Arts Festival, and a Fellowship with Harvard University’s Institute for Rebooting Social Media at the Berkman Klein Center for Internet & Society.
+Grosser’s recognitions include First Prize in VIDA 16, a Net Art Grant from Rhizome, the Expanded Media Award for Network Culture from the Stuttgarter Filmwinter, an Artist’s Fellowship from the Illinois Arts Council, and a Fellowship with Harvard University’s Institute for Rebooting Social Media at the Berkman Klein Center for Internet & Society.
+He is currently Professor of New Media at the University of Illinois Urbana-Champaign (USA), and a Faculty Associate at the Berkman Klein Center for Internet & Society at Harvard University.